 If you are interested in plays and performances, there are a number of theaters in Salt Lake City and the Salt Lake Valley.
 Last year we attended A Magical Cirque Christmas and it was spectacular!
 We weren’t permitted to take pictures so I don’t have any.
 This show features several styles of performances: dancing, singing, magic, illusions, acrobats, and so much more!
 This show tours all over the U.S. so look for it in your area!

 The Hogle Zoo Light display was much smaller, but might be more appropriate for those with smaller kids or mobility restrictions.
-We enjoyed the lights at the zoo, but seeing a few of the animals even more enjoyable.
+We enjoyed the lights at the zoo but seeing a few of the animals was even more enjoyable.

-Last year we did Festival of Lights for the first time.
-This is a drive through light display that is impressive.
+Last year we did the Festival of Lights for the first time.
+This is a drive-through light display that is impressive.
 It was nice to be able to stay in the car, take Lexi with us, and have a relaxing night out to view the lights.
-One the way back home we even went to find some homes with large light displays.
-It was a great low key evening.
+On the way back home we even went to find some homes with large light displays.
+It was a great low-key evening.

 Last year was also the first time we made it to the Ice Castles in Midway, Utah.
 We missed it the year before and were determined to not let another season go by.
 I believe this is typically open in January and February, but this year (2019) I just heard they might be opening by the end of December.